dorhelium/TransformHierarchy/README.md

 # Transform Hierarchy System for Animated Characters

 This project deploys a hierarchy of transformations to draw characters.
 The characters are a collection of rigid objects connected by various parametric joints, such as single axis rotary joints, spherical joints, etc. Unique characters can be made using the implemented elements.
 The transformation hierarchy is developed to pose the characters and ultimately create a short key frame animation.
-Each key frame is then interpolated to produce a continous animated clip.
+Each key frame is then interpolated to produce a continous animated clip.<br/>
  <img src="/spiderClip.gif">

 ## Instruction